Dillonb/n64/docs/source/overview.rst

 The system is often thought of as having two main components - the CPU, and the Reality Coprocessor (RCP), with the RCP again being divided into two components, the Reality Signal Processor (RSP) and the Reality Display Processor (RDP.)

+The system has 4MiB of RDRAM, expandable with an add-on (Expansion Pak) to 8MiB.
+The system is designed in such a way that all 3 processors (CPU, RSP, RDP) can access the same memory.
+Thus, this RAM acts as both normal system RAM and VRAM at the same time.

+Interestingly, each byte in RDRAM is actually 9 bits.
+In other computer systems with RDRAM, this 9th bit is normally used as a parity bit for data integrity checking, but it has been repurposed in the N64 as extra storage for the RDP.
+The RDP uses it for depth buffering and anti-aliasing, usually.

+The 9th bits are usually implemented in emulators as an entirely separate structure from the main RDRAM array.

 CPU Overview
 ------------